apache/spark/docs/configuration.md

   <td><code>spark.ui.retainedTasks</code></td>
   <td>100000</td>
   <td>
-    How many tasks the Spark UI and status APIs remember before garbage collecting.
+    How many tasks in one stage the Spark UI and status APIs remember before garbage collecting.
     This is a target maximum, and fewer elements may be retained in some circumstances.
   </td>
 </tr>